Jared Carpenter

-Jared K. Carpenter (born in Richmond, Kentucky, April 26, 1977) is a Republican member of the Kentucky Senate representing District 34 since January 4, 2011.
+Jared Keith Carpenter (born in Richmond, Kentucky, April 26, 1977) is a Republican member of the Kentucky Senate representing District 34 since January 2011.
 He is the Chairman of the Senate Banking & Insurance Committee.
 He also serves on the Agriculture, Transportation, and Natural Resources & Energy Committees.
 Away from Frankfort he is a businessman and farmer residing in Berea with his family.

 Education

 Carpenter earned his BA from Eastern Kentucky University where he was a member of the basketball team.